dppham1/albums/README.md

 The Albums REST API is an application written in Python that allows you to perform basic CRUD operations on Album objects.

 ## Features
-- Unit testing with Python's unittest library, which allowed me to Mock/Patch
+- Unit testing with Python's unittest library, which allowed for Mocking/Patching
-- PostgreSQL was used for storing the data for Albums, Genres, and Artists
+- PostgreSQL was used for storing Albums, Genres, and Artists data
 - Sorting, Filtering, and Ordering have been implemented
 - Data validation/serialization using Python's Marshmallow library
 - Token-based authentication has been applied to the Create, Update and Delete Album endpoints